Stories

 The Osoyoos Indian Band worked with a certified energy advisor to identify areas of significant heat loss and inefficiencies within community homes.
 The information from these energy evaluations was used by the housing department to develop a strategic plan on how to address these issues.
 All of this information was then used to apply for additional funding from Indigenous Services Canada for the more extensive energy-efficiency upgrades.

 The housing department also reached out to FortisBC for additional support to help cover the costs.
-We’ve provided more than $500,000 in rebates for these retrofit upgrades so far and retrofit projects are still continuing this year.
+We’ve provided more than $500,000 in rebates6 for these retrofit upgrades so far and retrofit projects are still continuing this year.
 The community is even taking energy efficiency a step further and are in the process of constructing six new high-efficiency homes that are expected to achieve Step Code rating of three or four of the BC Energy Step Code.

 The Osoyoos Indian Band has completed a considerable amount of energy-efficiency upgrades that are positively benefiting those living in on-reserve homes.
-For the homes that had space and water heating upgrades, community members saw a $1,100 - $1,500 decrease in their annual utility costs, about a 40-45 per cent in energy savings.6 Beyond the savings, community members are noticing the homes are more comfortable year round.
+For the homes that had space and water heating upgrades, community members saw a $1,100 - $1,500 decrease in their annual utility costs, about a 40-45 per cent in energy savings.7 Beyond the savings, community members are noticing the homes are more comfortable year round.

 The Osoyoos Indian Band is not only dedicated to improving energy efficiency in existing homes, but they are taking the initiative to build new homes to these higher standards.
 It’s inspiring to see how the hard work from the housing departments and contractors has translated into such incredible results over the last several years.